Meet Our Team

 Leadership

-Mohamed Elsanousi | Executive Director, The Network for Religious and Traditional Peacemakers
+Mohamed Elsanousi | Executive Director, Peacemakers Network

 Team

-Jessica Roland | Senior Advisor for Inclusive Peace, The Network for Religious and Traditional Peacemakers
+Jessica Roland | Senior Advisor for Inclusive Peace, Peacemakers Network

-Jessica Roland is the Senior Specialist for Inclusive Peace for the Network for Religious and Traditional Peacemakers.
 Prior to joining the Network, she worked for Women Deliver as a Senior Associate for Policy and Advocacy.
-In this role, her portfolio included a focus on women, peace and security, advancing women's leadership, engaging men and boys, and gender-based violence.
-Jessica has also worked for the National Democratic Institute on advancing women's political participation, and on a U.S. Department of Justice, Office of Violence Against Women Grant focused on services for domestic violence victims with disabilities.
+In this role, her portfolio included a focus on women, peace, and security, advancing women’s leadership, engaging men and boys, and gender-based violence.
+Jessica has also worked for the National Democratic Institute on advancing women’s political participation, and on a U.S. Department of Justice, Office of Violence Against Women Grant focused on services for domestic violence victims with disabilities.

 Jessica earned her Master of Arts in International Law and Diplomacy from the Fletcher School at Tufts University and her Bachelor of Arts in International Relations from Richmond, the American International University of London.

-Sarah Tyler | Communications Coordinator, The Network for Religious and Traditional Peacemakers
+Sarah Tyler | Communications Consultant, Peacemakers Network

-Sarah is a recent graduate of Queens University of Belfast with a master's degree in international relations.
-Her focus area of study while at Queens University pertained to United States public diplomacy and global security.
-Sarah holds an undergraduate degree in communication from Millersville University of Pennsylvania.
+Sarah Tyler is the Communications Consultatnt for the Network for Religious and Traditional Peacemakers.
+She brings to the Network culminating experience in public relations, preventing and combating violent extremism, and public diplomacy.
+Sarah is a graduate of Queens University of Belfast with a master’s degree in international relations.
+Her focus area of study pertained to United States public diplomacy and global security.
+Sarah holds an undergraduate degree in communication from the Millersville University of Pennsylvania.